(You are here.)

 bicycle market had been saturated

-by thousands of small businesses that had sprung up to satisfy the initial rush
+by thousands of small assembly firms that had sprung up to satisfy the initial rush

 to own a bicycle.
-Then huge manufacturing firms geared up to manufacture
+These thrived until huge manufacturing firms geared up

-bicycles, selling them for as little as $10 apiece by the turn of the
+for mass production, selling bikes for as little as $10 apiece by the turn of the

 It's interesting to